7 Books on Positive Psychology

 1. “Authentic Happiness,” Martin E.P.
 Seligman

 Martin Seligman, psychologist, writer, and director of the Department of Psychology at the University of Pennsylvania, is without doubt the father of positive psychology.
-Or at least it’s most well-known proponent.
-It was him who took the first step towards a new perspective in the behavior science.
-He put aside a study of pathology in order to focus exclusively on enabling human well-being.
+Or at least its most well-known proponent.
+It was he who took the first step towards a new perspective in behavioral science.
+He put aside a study of pathology to focus exclusively on enabling human well-being.

 That’s why Seligman is the true pioneer of the development of a scientific method that explains how we can achieve happiness.
-So, in his book we won’t just find motivational statements, meaningless chains of pretty words.
+So, in his book, we won’t just find motivational statements and meaningless chains of pretty words.
 In this work there are studies, there are contrasting and valid perspectives that will show us how authentic happiness is born out of our human strengths.

 Knowing how to enable them, understand them, and work on them is our priority.